 The knot tying was handled expertly by my Eagle Scout husband – he made quick work of the two bowline knots that we needed to attach the spring clasps to the rope.
-Passing the raw ends of the rope though a flame melted the fibers to keep them from unraveling and, SHAZAM – we’re done!
+After passing the raw ends of the rope though a flame to melt the fibers and keep them from unraveling – SHAZAM – we were done!

-Wrapping the rope around the middle tree gives each of the boys their own space, and helps keep them from getting tangled around each other.
+Wrapping the rope around the middle tree gives each of the boys their own space and helps keep them from getting tangled around each other.
 In the picture below we’ve used three trees, and Ty is on the shorter run, while Buster has a little more space to explore.

 Dogs should not be attached to the zip line by their collar, because it could choke them if they became tangled.
-We use Buster and Ty’s harnesses, which have a loop on the back connect the leash.
+We use Buster and Ty’s harnesses, which have a loop on the back to connect the leash.
 The final step is to slip a heavy-weight carabiner through the leash handle and snap it on the line, then sit back and relax!
 Just remember not to leave your pal unattended on the zip line.

 Have your tried a zip line with your pets?
 Please share your experience in the comments below!